Le Cache Mission 1400 Provincial #883

-Le Cache Wine Cabinet - Mission 1400, Provincial Cherry (P/N 883).
+Le Cache Mission 1400 Wine Cabinet Provincial Cherry (P/N 883).
 Designed by Berkeley Mills, an acclaimed Bay-area designer of high-quality artisan furniture, our Mission Series wine cabinets combine straight lines and beautiful wood grains to achieve the timeless beauty of fine arts & crafts furniture.
 The Mission 1400 is perfectly sized for beginning wine collectors, and features a window with engineered wood mullions, crown molding and hand-carved detailing.
-Engineered to create optimal storage conditions for protecting and preserving fine wine collections, the Mission 1400 provides digital temperature and adjustable humidity control while offering advanced protection from harmful UV rays and vibration inside the wine cabinet.
+Engineered to create optimal storage conditions for protecting and preserving fine wine collections using advanced CellarPro cooling units, the Mission 1400 provides digital temperature and adjustable humidity control while offering advanced protection from harmful UV rays and vibration inside the wine cabinet.
 Every wine cabinet from Le Cache features all-wood Interlock racking that will accommodate large-format bottles, such as Burgundy, Pinot Noir and many Champagne bottles.
 Premium wood veneer and choice of hand-stained finishes is included.

 We also offer an extended warranty with enhanced coverage for our wine cabinets and cooling units.

 NOW WITH THE MOST ADVANCED COOLING UNITS FROM CELLARPRO!